Katanangallah/Katanangallah/README.md

-- 👋 Hi, I’m @Katanangallah from makindi
+- 👋 Hi, I’m @Katanangallah from malindi
 - 👀 I’m interested in ...power learn project
 - 🌱 I’m currently learning ...in kakuyuni boys high school
 - 💞️ I’m looking to collaborate on ...this project